Intermeccanica: Intermeccanica history, 1959 to date

 In 1975 two prototype Ford-engined Indras were built one shipped to the U.S. with all equipment for Indra construction in the U.S. also one development car with all Ford running gear This project was developed and initially financed by the Economic Development Council and the City of San Bernardino, California.
 About a month after Reisner and his family arrived in California, the project was canceled.
 In 1976 a Porsche Speedster replica was developed by Reisner, and tooling made, as well as a prototype, in Los Angeles.

 During 1976–1979, Automobili Intermeccanica was formed in partnership between Reisner and Tony Baumgartner in Santa Ana, California, to build Speedsters.
 About 600 Speedsters were constructed.
 Baumgartner bought out Reisner's 50% share of Automobili Intermeccanica and later sold the Speedster project and equipment to Classic Motor Carriages in Florida.

 During 1979–1980, tooling was developed by Reisner for the construction of a neo-classic based on the Checker chassis, with lines inspired by the Mercedes Erdmann Rossi model and the Duesenberg.
 This was a big, 129-inch wheelbase car.
 When the economy in California took a downturn and the market for this kind of car collapsed, the partnership could not come up with the financing required.
 Its code name was Lexington.

 In 1981, Reisner developed a Roadster RS model based on the 1959 Porsche 356 Convertible "D" and made full tooling for this car.
 In October Reisner visited Vancouver and made an agreement with local investors, one an old Italia importer from Montreal, to transfer production of the Roadster RS to Vancouver.

 During 1982–1985, Intermeccanica International Inc. started production of the Roadster RS and developed markets in Canada, the U.S., and Japan.
 In 1985 Intermeccanica developed a new tubular chassis for the Roadster RS to replace the original VW pan.

 In 1986 Intermeccanica refined the Roadster RS, adding first simple flares, later modified nose and flares.
 Also developed was a new tubular steel chassis for the Roadster that uses all the mechanical parts of a six-cylinder Porsche 911.
 Hardtops were also added to both models.

-During 1995–1996, A new project, a replica of a "Kübelwagen", a Porsche-designed VW jeep used in World War II, was undertaken and production was initiated.
+During 1995–1996, A new project, a replica of a "Volkswagen Kübelwagen", a Porsche-designed VW jeep used in World War II, was undertaken and production was initiated.

 In October 2001 Reisner died of complications due to sarcoidosis.
 Frank's son Henry Reisner, who had worked at Intermeccanica part-time during high school and university, and full-time since took over as president.
 He is currently working on increasing production of Intermeccanica Roadsters, Speedsters and Kubelwagens destined for the U.S., Canada, and Japan.